 Gaestehaus Salzburg Bed & Breakfast was established 25 years ago by Werner and Patricia Maringer.
 Werner, Austrian born and raised, was a hotelier for many years while he and Patricia traveled the world with family in tow.
 In 1993, they settled in Lake Lure to build a European-style B&B on seven lush acres wonderfully located in the heart of town.

-The B&B’s charming, unique, Austrian flair offers guests a European-style vacation nestled right in the Blue Ridge mountains!
-Gaestehaus Salzburg Bed & Breakfast sits atop of a private mountain and hosts six private cabins and three en-suite guest rooms.
-The amenities include pool, Jacuzzi, sauna, gardens, gazebo, main dining room with nature outside every door and window.
+The Austrian flair offers guests a European-style vacation nestled right in the Blue Ridge mountains!
+Gaestehaus Salzburg sits atop of a private mountain and hosts six private cabins.
+The amenities include pool, Jacuzzi, sauna, gardens, gazebo, guest dining area with nature on the patio with fire pit.
 Guest can enjoy private decks overlooking trees and flowers, resident birds and deer, quiet and tranquil surroundings.
 Accommodations are cozy and budget friendly.
 There is indoor and outdoor event space for meetings, special events, celebrations…events can be designed to meet most price points and catering is available on-site.
 The entire property, which can sleep up to 25, can be rented exclusively for small events such as weddings and family reunions.

 Meet our Dream Team!

 Owner Patricia Maringer was born in the Appalachian Mountains.
 Her late husband Werner Maringer would unabashedly tell anyone, “I was born in the most beautiful city in the World – Salzburg.”
 Salzburg is in Austria, close to the mountainous southeast border of Germany and the home of Mozart and “The Sound of Music”.